npm/npm/doc/misc/npm-scripts.md

 Additionally, arbitrary scripts can be run by doing `npm run-script <pkg> <stage>`.

+Arbitrary scripts can also have BEFORE and AFTER behavior,  defined by including `pre<stage>` and `post<stage>` scripts in the package.json.

 ## NOTE: INSTALL SCRIPTS ARE AN ANTIPATTERN

 **tl;dr** Don't use `install`.
 Use a `.gyp` file for compilation, and